 - You have yarn in your stash that you’d like to use instead of the original yarn

-Regardless of your reason, it shouldn’t be so difficult to find a suitable yarn substitution when starting a new crochet project.
+Regardless of your reason, finding a suitable yarn substitution shouldn’t be so difficult when starting a new crochet project.
 Try my simple method and see if it works for you.

 Yarn Substitutions, Simplified